Einstone-rose/LeNaNet/README.md

 # LeNaNet
-Official implementation of "Focal and Composed Vision-Semantic Modeling for Visual Question Answering".
+Official implementation of "Focal and Composed Vision-Semantic Modeling for Visual Question Answering", ACM MM 2021.